aaronbloomfield/ccc/hws/tokens/index.md

 The code we are going to start with is the [OpenZeppelin ERC-721 implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.0.0/contracts/token/ERC721/ERC721.sol) from the the [OpenZeppelin github repo](https://github.com/OpenZeppelin/openzeppelin-contracts).
 This code was the same as was discussed in class.
 Other than the `import` lines, there have been no changes to the code in this repo.

 In addition to some of the files used above (IERC165.sol.
-ERC165.sol, and Context.sol), there are a few additional files that this part uses; you will need to familiarize yourself with hwo they work.
+ERC165.sol, and Context.sol), there are a few additional files that this part uses; you will need to familiarize yourself with how they work.

 - [Address.sol](Address.sol.html) ([src](Address.sol)) is a library (not a contract!) that provides some useful functions when dealing with Ethereum addresses; this is the [OpenZeppellin implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Address.sol)
 - [Strings.sol](Strings.sol.html) ([src](Strings.sol)) is a library (not a contract!) that provides some useful String manipulation functions; this is the [OpenZeppellin implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Strings.sol)